ukfires/probs-ISWC2021-example/_sources/datasources.md

 ## BGS Minerals Yearbook

 The [British Geological Survey Minerals Yearbook](https://www2.bgs.ac.uk/mineralsuk/download/ukmy/UKMY2015.pdf) contains data tables for production of various minerals.
-Since unlike Prodcom and Comtrade they are not linked to a systematic classification, we need to define the dataset-specific {term}`Object`s that appear in the data, which will be mapped onto the equivalent reference object names that our model would like to use (defined in {doc}`object_definitions`).
+Since unlike Prodcom and Comtrade they are not linked to a systematic classification, we need to define the dataset-specific `Object`s that appear in the data, which will be mapped onto the equivalent reference object names that our model would like to use (defined in {doc}`object_definitions`).

 <!-- ```{system:object} BGSCrushedStone
 :label: Crushed stone in BGS